python/cpython/Doc/howto/descriptor.rst

 If an object defines :meth:`__set__` or :meth:`__delete__`, it is considered a data descriptor.
-Descriptors that only define :meth:`__get__` are called non-data descriptors (they are typically used for methods but other uses are possible).
+Descriptors that only define :meth:`__get__` are called non-data descriptors (they are often used for methods but other uses are possible).

 Data and non-data descriptors differ in how overrides are calculated with respect to entries in an instance's dictionary.
-If an instance's dictionary has an entry with the same name as a data descriptor, the data descriptor takes precedence.
+If an instance's dictionary has an entry with the same name as a data descriptor, the descriptor takes precedence.
 If an instance's dictionary has an entry with the same name as a non-data descriptor, the dictionary entry takes precedence.